-- Missing or improperly sized vibration absorbers lead to damage of the motor, impeller, and installation site. - ▶ Always mount fan with suitable vibration absorbers. - Mount suitable vibration absorbers on the mounting holes of the support. - Select the vibration absorbers according to the following table in consideration of the installation position and the size or total weight of the fan ⇒ Chap.
-5.3.1 [≥ 28].
+- Missing or improperly sized vibration absorbers lead to damage of the electric motor, impeller, and installation site. - Always mount fan with suitable vibration absorbers. - Mount suitable vibration absorbers on the mounting holes of the support ⇒ Chap.
+7.5.1 [▶ 42].